chenaciousD/blabla/content/posts/2017-18-08---Partnering with a leading telco to envision the future of its CX.md

 ####  A Framework & Service Principles for Building Trust

 We created a framework for building trust with different behavioral segments: the Independent, the Control Seeker, the Attention Seeker and Delegator.
-We **synthesized core painpoints and converted them into feature-oriented opportunity areas** for the brand's product and customer experience.
+We **synthesized core painpoints and converted them into feature-rich opportunity areas** for the brand's product and customer experience.

 ![AT&T-Trust-Framework.jpg](/media/AT&T-Trust-Framework.jpg)